 - Feel like your breast size affects your self-image, confidence or lifestyle

 - Are physically limited by your breast size

 - Have realistic expectations about what breast reduction surgery can achieve

 - Are not breastfeeding or planning a near-future pregnancy

 - Do not have a family history of breast cancer

 - Do not have a history of irregular mammograms or undiagnosed lumps or breast conditions

 If you live in or near Chicago and have questions about breast reduction surgery, click here to request a consultation online at our downtown Chicago plastic surgery office.
 Alternatively, you can call our practice at (312) 202-9000 and one of our helpful staff members will schedule your appointment.

 What is the Cost of Breast Reduction in Chicago?

 Because most patients have a reduction mammoplasty for cosmetic reasons, insurance generally does not cover it.
 The average breast reduction cost in Chicago is $7,300.
 However, the price can range up to $16,000 depending on various factors.
 The extent of tissue removal, surgical method, and surgeon’s experience are all variables that can impact the final cost of surgery.
 As an authority on cosmetic breast procedures, Michael Horn MD offers 23 years of experience.
 He employs a mastery of anatomy and an artistic eye to sculpt your breasts into a form that fits your overall body proportions.
-To obtain the most accurate pricing, schedule your private consultation at The Michael Horn Center for Cosmetic Surgery in Chicago.
+To obtain the most accurate pricing, schedule your private consultation at The Michael Horn Center for Plastic Surgery in Chicago.